mohan-veer/Nethra-A-vision-in-dark/README.md

 * Etcher is used for writing image files of android things into SD card which is later installed into the Raspberry pi board.
 * Camera is used for capturing a picture triggered by a button action.
 This captured image is preprocessed and bit maps are generated whcih are sent to Tensorflow API for image recognition.
 * Tensorflow gives the ouput in text format which is later converted into speech using google text-to-speech services.
+* Power to the board can be given directly using Micro USB port of the board with recommended input voltage 5V and input current 2A.

 ## Dependencies
 * Tensorflow - 1.2